In this article:

 Make certain that your stateside driver’s license is not due to expire before you leave the U.S., as you may be required to test in the country and, in most cases, will need a current U.S. driver’s license to do so.
 For instance, in Germany, spouses and dependents aged 17 and up can take the test for the USAREUR driver’s license test, avoiding the costly fees associated with a German driver’s license.
 In Guam, dependents over 18 are required to take the territory’s state licensing test.

-Important: don’t forget to contact your insurance company to update your policy and transfer your coverage overseas.
+Important: Remember to contact your auto insurance company to update your policy and transfer your coverage overseas.

 Image from Canva